 Sometimes fabric allergies can also result in symptoms like:

 Hence, most people opt for cotton-polyester blends as they get some of the softness of cotton and are adequately comfortable.
-Many bed sheets, covers, and pillows found in the market are actually poly-cotton blends.
+Many bed sheets, covers, and pillows in the market are poly-cotton blends.

 There are a number of alternatives available if you are looking to switch from polyester fabrics and sheets in your bed.
-One great alternative as mentioned earlier is cotton.
+One great alternative, as mentioned earlier, is cotton.
 Silk is another option too.
-However, if you are more serious about your (and your family's health) as well as planet Earth, you can turn to organic bedding and organic mattresses.

 The safest option for our bodies and health today is to go organic.
 There are a number of benefits of using organic bedding.
-Organic farming produces 60% less carbon emissions compared to traditional cotton.
-There is absolutely no use of toxic materials, so there is zero possible harm to you and no chances of allergic reactions occurring.
+Organic farming produces 60% fewer carbon emissions compared to traditional cotton.